elliotgoodrich/VariadicTemplateAlgorithms/API_REFERENCE.md

 <a name="functor"></a>Variadic Functor functions
 --------------------------

-The variadic functors created are copyable if the

-Like the standard library, all functions in VTA may copy functors that are passed to it an unspecified number of times.
-If you want to have reference semantics for functors, use `std::ref` and `std::cref` in `<functional>`.
-No copies of other parameters passed are ever copied, only references are passed around. more than std::numeric_limits<int>::max() parameters may be passed to any variadic functor

-When discussed, the index of parameters always begins at 0.

-For example:

-    // functor can be copied any number of times, whereas arg1, arg2, ... never
-    // have copies made and are only ever forwarded vta::map(functor)(arg1, arg2, arg3, arg4);

 The following functions in the Variadic Template Algorithm library create a variadic functor.
 These functors have an unspecified type, but have the following member function signatures.

     struct /*unspecified*/ {